TheCowboyAI/w3/readme.md

   - configurations
   - ci/cd

-Flakes now hold everything, in modules.
+Flakes now hold everything.

 So is a flake a module or do I put modules in a flake?
-Yes.
+>Yes.

 Flakes are recursive ways of looking at a git repo.